JWManagement/JWManagement/README.md

   Open the Terminal at the root of the project and execute ``bash``.
 You are now in Linux.
 Try it.
 Execute ``node``, then in the node REPL ``os.platform()``.
 This should give you back 'linux'.

  One more thing is needed: mongodb.
 Meteor installs mongodb for you but in this case we need our own instance of mongodb because meteor does not work or not work in a predictical way in WSL.
+For example it seems that mongodb in WSL can only be started from ``/mnt/c``.
 You need to install it anyway so better on Windows.

   Go over to the [MongoDB Download Center](https://www.mongodb.com/download-center/community) and Download mongodb for Windows.
 If you choose the ZIP Version you can just unzip it to a choosen destination and add the bin Folder as an Environment variable in Windows.
 For example ``C:\Program Files (x86)\mongodb-win32-x86_64-2008plus-ssl-4.0.6\bin``.
   Here is located ``mongod`` needed to start the dev db.